projectNEWM/contracts/aiken-contracts/fractional/README.md

 Inside the `mint` folder are the files required to manage minting and burning tokens.
 A pair of tokens is minted each time the mint validator is executed.
 1 reference token is sent to the cip68 contract and 100 million fractions are sent to the sale contract.
 The sale parameters are currently generated inside the `01_mintTokens.sh` script.
 Update the sale data by updating that script.
 The tokens do not have a validated destination so the reference and fractions can be sent anywhere.

-During minting, both tokens must exist inside the same tx but burning allows either just some amount of fractions, the reference to be burned, or both.
-A burning validation requires a valid multisig defined in the data reference contract.
+During minting, both tokens must exist inside the same tx but burning allows either just some amount of fractions, the reference, or both to be burned.
+A burning validation requires the valid multisig defined in the data reference contract.

 ## Sale

-A potential buyer will pick some amount of bundles they want to purchase that is less than or equal to the contract defined maximum, hardcoded to 10.
-This is an arbitrary pick and can be changed to whatever is needed in production.
+A potential buyer will pick some amount of bundles they wish to purchase that is less than or equal to the defined maximum inside the sale datum.
+This max bundle size is arbitrary and can be changed to whatever is required for the sale.
 The seller has the ability to update or remove their sale at will.

 The datum for a sale contains the owner address, the bundle token information, and the cost token information.